Ditwoo/judocs_classification/README.md

 # Task

-Using data from [lawinsider](https://www.lawinsider.com) (samples of contracts) need to create clasifier which predict using sample paragraph (or major part of text) to which section of contract it belongs to.
+Using data from [lawinsider](https://www.lawinsider.com) (samples of contracts) need to create classifier which predict using sample paragraph (or major part of text) to which section of contract it belongs to.

 So here is __TODO__ list: